profiralex/tasks-graphql-api/README.md

 delegated to special services.

 ## Persistence
-All data is persisted using a in-memory database[LokiJS](http://lokijs.org/).
+All data is persisted using a in-memory database [LokiJS](http://lokijs.org/).